ligato/vpp-agent/Design.md

 * Control Plane APPs - renders specific VPP configuration for multiple agents to the Data Store
 * Client v1 - Control plane can use the Client v1 (VPP Agent Client v1) for submitting configuration for VPP Agents.
-              The Client v1 is based on generated GO structures from protobuf messages & set of helper methods that generates keys and store the data to key the value Data Store.
+              The Client v1 is based on generated GO structures from protobuf messages & set of helper methods that generate keys and store the data to key the value Data Store.
 * Data Store (ETCD, Redis, etc.) to:
   * store the VPP configuration
   * operational state (network counters & statistics, errors...)